Skip to content

 Example of you can assess the strength of relationship of key stakeholders using a Contact Heat Map.

-The Contact Heat Map means we can build a segmented, targeted approach to managing stakeholder relationships.
+Now able to visualize sales relationships in Salesforce, you can build a segmented, targeted approach to managing stakeholder relationships.

 Example showing how a Contact Heat Map enables salespeople and account managers prioritize stakeholder engagement.

-"Build and strengthen relationships with the C-suite executive team by December 30."
+"Build and strengthen relationships with the C-suite executive team by October 30."

-"By October 31, secure an email from Sarah Jones (VP of IT) to her team recommending the initiation of a proof of concept for our solution, demonstrating her shift from a mildly negative stance to a supportive position."
+"By October 30, secure an email from Sarah Jones (VP of IT) to her team recommending the initiation of a proof of concept for our solution, demonstrating her shift from a mildly negative stance to a supportive position."

 You can see the difference.
-The Contact Heat Map enables us to define Sarah as a key player in the decision-making process and quantify the shift we aim to achieve in her attitude towards us.
+The contact heat map in Salesforce enables us to identify Sarah as a key player in the decision-making process and quantify the shift we aim to achieve in her attitude towards us.
+In other words, the contact mapping in Salesforce is a critical enabler of effective stakeholder relationship management because it allows us to define and track specific, executable objectives and actions.

 Optionally you can create a Contact Heat Map in PowerPoint or Excel and load it to the Files section on an Account in Salesforce.